-Hong Kong confirms first human case of H7N9 bird flu (Update)December 2nd, 2013 in Diseases, Conditions, Syndromes /
+Hong Kong confirms first human case of H7N9 bird flu (Update)December 2, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Hong Kong on Monday confirmed its first human case of the deadly H7N9 bird flu, according to a report, in the latest sign of the virus spreading beyond mainland China.